[Updated 11/6/2019 to further clarify FTC and Amazon Associates requirements around disclosure]

 Taking that one step further Amazon also states “You must not encourage customers to bookmark your Special Links.” in section 2 (b) of their Policies page.
 There isn’t much room for confusion on that one.
 Please don’t do it!

 Social media is has become an incredibly powerful medium and the various social media platforms have become amazing places to build and curate an active and engaged audience.
 This, in combination with affiliate marketing, creates unique opportunities to open up significant revenue streams that weren’t there a decade ago.
-But with great opportunity comes responsibility (just ask Mark Zuckerberg) so please be mindful when sharing your affiliate links across your various channels.
+But with great opportunity comes responsibility (just ask Mark Zuckerberg) so please be mindful when sharing your affiliate links on Facebook and across your various channels.

 Good luck and please let us know if you have any questions.
 We look forward to helping you become even more successful.